ZeaInc/zea-tree-view/README.md

 ### Multiple columns

-You can specify a dictionary of columns and the tree view will display the corresponding parameters for each tree item.
+You can specify an array of columns and the tree view will display the corresponding parameters for each tree item.
 Like this:

 ```javascript
 const $tree = document.querySelector('#tree')